ALL VEHICLES MUST COMPLY WITH THE FOLLOWING: Updated 02/04/2017

 (a) General Considerations

 i.
 The basic purpose of the roll over bar is to protect the driver/passenger if the vehicle turns over or is involved in a serious accident.
-This purpose should not be forgotten, and in consideration of this, all roll bars and roll cages should be built to the following RAC specification detailed in Section (b) or an approved Cross Country Vehicle and Four Wheel Drive design which should in any case incorporate many of the provisions detailed therein.
+This purpose should not be forgotten, and in consideration of this, all roll bars and roll cages should be built to the following MSA specification detailed in Section (K) or (P) an approved Cross Country Vehicle and Four Wheel Drive design which should in any case incorporate many of the provisions detailed therein.

 ii.
 The roll over bar/cage must be designed to withstand compression forces resulting from the weight of the vehicle coming down on the roll bar/cage structure, and to take fore and aft loads resulting from the vehicle skidding along the ground on its roll structure.

 iv.
-The minimum in the AVT classes is a screen or roof frame which extends past the height of driver and passenger and fitted by the manufacturer, it is recommended to fit a central roll hoop with rear bracing bars and central diagonal for any open topped vehicle competing in the AVT classes as illustration 2 below, this is not mandatory only advisable.
+The minimum in the AVT classes is a screen or roof frame which extends past the height of driver and passenger and fitted by the manufacturer, it is recommended to fit a central roll hoop with rear bracing bars and central diagonal for any open topped vehicle competing in the AVT classes MSA Blue Book section (K) page 179 as illustration 1 this is not mandatory only advisable.

 ii.
 All welding must be of the highest quality with full penetration.
 Wherever possible gas shielded arc welding should be used.